Belmont Manor and Historic Park

 the war production effort.

 Although Belmont remained a working farm, Bruce’s predominant interest was in raising and breeding his stable of thoroughbred horses.
 He became the owner of the famed Billy Barton, who won numerous races including the Grand National Handicaps and the coveted Maryland Hunt Cup.
-Billy Barton is buried with full tact on, in an upright position, alongside another one of Bruce’s horses near the time-worn barn.
+Billy Barton is buried with full tack on, in an upright position, alongside another one of Bruce’s horses near the time-worn barn.
 In 1961, after Howard Bruce’s death, the property passed to his cousin David Bruce, the former ambassador to Britain, who in turn gave Belmont to the Smithsonian Institute.
 The Smithsonian converted Belmont into a conference center, where generals, vice presidents, astronauts and many other notables were able to meet in a quiet and controlled setting.

 In 1983, the 85 acre estate was sold to the American Chemical Society, which continued the